mshi01/unofficial_guide/README.md

 As shown in the table, there is a clean gap between the in-corpus max (0.4756) and out-of-corpus max (0.8243).

-I would like to put the cutoff at 0.5, which separates both clusters.
+I would like to set the cutoff at 0.5, which separates both clusters.

 ## How I Used AI